Proteinuria

 • Acute kidney injury

-Please call your local nephrologist if any doubt of the urgency of acute referral as direct ward admission may be considered.
+Note: If there is any uncertainty regarding the urgency of an acute referral, please contact your local Kidney Medicine clinician, as direct ward admission may be considered.

 Category 2 (appointment within 90 calendar days)